Lanvin: Bouchra Jarrar

+Bouchra Jarrar was appointed as Creative Director by Lanvin in March 2016.
 In 2017, and with the preparation of only two ready-to-wear collections, Jarar stepped down from her position.
 Upon her departure, Lanvin released the following statement: "Lanvin and Bouchra Jarrar have mutually decided to put an end to their collaboration".

 Bruno Sialelli

 French designer Bruno Sialelli was named the new creative director of Lanvin in January 2019.
 Lanvin revealed in a statement that Sialelli's appointment marks a "pivotal new direction".
-Sialelli had worked with Jonathan Anderson at Spanish brand Loewe prior to the appointment and was presumed to be facing "great pressure to turn things around for the maison."
+Sialelli had worked with Jonathan Anderson at Spanish brand Loewe prior to the appointment and was presumed to be facing "great pressure to turn things around for the Maison."
+In April 2023 he left Lanvin after four years as creative director.

+Peter Copping

+In June 2024, Peter Copping was announced as the next artistic director of Lanvin, effective September 2024.
+His previous work experience includes leading Balenciaga's return to Haute Couture, and creative director positions at Oscar de la Renta and Nina Ricci.